-I feel that our relatively odd habits are a part of our charm.
+I feel that the relatively odd Finnish habits are a part of our charm.
 A major part of our charm.
 Actually, now that I think about it, I’d even slam an equal sign here and say Finnish quirkiness = Finnish charm.

 So what are we Finns like?
-What’s Finnish culture like?
+What’s features are there in Finnish culture?

-In no particular order and with various degrees of usefulness, I’ve compiled my observations into this list of 30 Cultural Facts on Finland.
+In no particular order and with various degrees of usefulness, I’ve compiled my observations into this list of 50 cultural facts on Finland.

 Näytä tämä julkaisu Instagramissa.

 Here’s what this post will cover.
 Let’s dive in.